 Treatment of Urinary Incontinence: Can It Help?

-Standard UI treatments for women include lifestyle changes like going to the bathroom on a regular schedule and moderating the timing and amount of beverages you drink, pelvic floor muscle training
+Standard incontinence treatments for women include lifestyle changes like going to the bathroom on a regular schedule and moderating the timing and amount of beverages you drink, pelvic floor muscle training

-The bottom line: You may be able to improve symptoms of UI with one or more approaches that make sense for you.
-Kegels and bladder training cost nothing to try and may help urge UI the most.
-Surgery might seem like an extreme option, but if you have the type of UI that can be helped by it, you may regain so much quality of life that it’s the right choice.
+that can help you manage your urinary incontinence while leading an active life.
+Kegels and bladder training cost nothing to try and may help urge urinary incontinence the most.
+Surgery might seem like an extreme option, but if you have the type of urinary incontinence that can be helped by it, you may regain so much quality of life that it’s the right choice.
 Start by working with an experienced urologist to explore your options.